sysdiglabs/charts/charts/sysdig-admission-controller/README.md

 #### Pre-Scan phase

-In this phase, the pod is evaluated as a whole.
-The final decision on this phase will be one of:
+In this phase, the admission controller evaluates every container inside the pod, and takes on decision on the image:

-* **accept**: The pod is accepted, and no scan is required for any of the images.
-* **reject**: The pod is rejected, and no scan is performed on any of the images.
-* **scan**: No admission decision is done, and the pod progresses to the **scan phase**.
-A new scan **is triggered**, so in case there was no analysis previously performed on this image, a new one will start.
+* **accept**: Accept the image.
+No scan performed.
-* **check-scan**: No admission decision is done, and the pod progresses to the **scan phase**.
-But **NO scan is triggered** in Sysdig Secure.
+* **check-scan**: Take no admission decision yet.
+The pod progresses to the **scan phase**.
+But **don't trigger a scan** in Sysdig Secure.
 This means that if a report exists for that image, it will be recovered.
-But in case the image was not analyzed previously (for example, the scan was done when pushing the image to the registry, or in a CI/CD pipeline), it will be **evaluated as if the report were pending**.
+In case the image was not analyzed previously (for example, when pushing the image to the registry, or in a CI/CD pipeline), it will be **evaluated as if the report were pending**.
+* **scan**: Take no admission decision yet.
+The pod progresses to the **scan phase**. **Trigger a new scan**, so in case there was no previous analysis on this image, it requests a new one.
+* **reject**: Reject the image.
+No scan performed.

+Order is from less restrictive to most restrictive, and the most restrictive applies.
+For example:
+ * If the admission controller rejects any container in the pod, it rejects the whole pod.
+ * If any of the images evaluates to "scan", or "check-scan", the pod progresses to the **scan phase**.
+ * Only if all images evaluate to **accept**, the admission controller accepts the pod and evaluation finishes here.

+#### Metadata phase

+For each container, if the *pre-scan* phase yields the **check-scan** result, and there are any metadata-rules defined (none by default), the admission controller evaluates this metadata-rules.
+The image information and scan status is available in the evaluation.

+In most common use cases, this phase can be ignored.

 #### Scan phase

-In this phase, the scan report for every container inside the pod is also evaluated.
-Then a decision is made for each image.
+In this phase, the admission controller evaluates the scan report for every container inside the pod.
+Then it makes a decision for each image.
 All the images for the containers in a pod need to be accepted for the pod to be accepted.
 Otherwise, the pod will be rejected.

 Right before the scan phase:
 * If the evaluated action was *scan* in the pre-scan phase, a new scan will be triggered in Sysdig Image Scanner.